themusiclab/form-function-kids/README.md

+> ⚠️ This repository is currently being updated.
+Some files are out of date.
+We will remove this message when the latest version of our code and materials has been posted.
+Please contact Courtney Hilton (courtneyhilton@g.harvard.edu) if you have a question.

 # Children infer the behavioral contexts of unfamiliar foreign songs

 This repository contains data and code for Hilton and Crowley-de Thierry et al. (2021, Under revision).
 You can read the preprint at https://psyarxiv.com/rz6qn.
 The pre-registration and stimuli are available at https://osf.io/56zne.